Legal Sea Foods: Response to the COVID-19 pandemic and sale

-At the start of the COVID-19 pandemic Legal Sea Foods had 33 locations, 3,500 employees, and more than $200 million in annual revenue.
+At the start of the COVID-19 pandemic, Legal Sea Foods had 33 locations, 3,500 employees, and more than $200 million in annual revenue.
 By March 2020, Legal Sea Foods had closed all locations for indoor dining.
-During the summer, the restaurant chain started to gradually re-open 18 of the larger locations in the Greater Boston Area.
-In August 2020, $10 million from the federal government Paycheck Protection Program ran out and the company began exploring mergers with other restaurant operators.
+During the summer, the restaurant chain gradually re-opened 18 more prominent locations in the Greater Boston Area.
+In August 2020, $10 million from the federal government Paycheck Protection Program ran out, and the company began exploring mergers with other restaurant operators.
 In December, the group merged with PPX Hospitality Brands, a subsidiary of Danu Partners.
-Under the terms of the sale, Roger Berkowitz kept control of online and retail sales using the Legal Sea Foods name and PPX became the new owners of the restaurant network and the Quality Control Center in South Boston.
+Under the terms of the sale, Roger Berkowitz kept control of online and retail sales using the Legal Sea Foods name, and PPX became the new owner of the restaurant network and the Quality Control Center in South Boston.
+Following the acquisition of the restaurants by PPX, there were reports from certain vendors indicating that they had not been remunerated in full, despite Berkowitz having allocated adequate funds for this purpose.
+The media covered these reports at the time.

-In 2021, PPX in partnership with DoorDash opened its first two Legal Sea Foods dark kitchens in an attempt to widen the footprint of the brand and to take advantage of the growing food delivery market.
+In 2021, PPX, in partnership with DoorDash, opened its first two Legal Sea Foods dark kitchens in an attempt to widen the footprint of the brand and to take advantage of the growing food delivery market.

+Sustainability

+During SENA15, CEO Roger Berkowitz talked sustainability during the conference.
+He mentioned how many chefs in the industry were misinformed on the so-called 'blacklisted' fish, those that were not sustainable to catch and serve.
+Berkowitz states how Legal Sea Foods has the responsibility of sourcing the fish appropriately and not from areas that may not support the species.
+An example used was the Chilean Sea-bass sourcing, where instead of sourcing sustainably farmed units, they don't source it at all.
+This is because the Chilean Sea-bass is an overfished species, and even serving it in the menu stating it is sustainably sourced may not portray the best image for its customers and shareholders.

+Legal Sea Foods also has a reputation of having "top catch" fishing methods, where the fish are not hauled in to the boat until it is docked, or source fish from "day boats", which are fishermen who leave to fish only for the day.

+The New England restaurant chain also only serves fish which are within National Ocean and Atmospheric Administration's (NOAA's) guidelines, which are considered sustainable species by the federal government.

+Locations

+As of April 2023, Legal Sea Foods operates 23 restaurants spanning 5 states.

 Operations

-In addition to its traditional Legal Sea Foods restaurants, the company operates distinct concepts with unique offerings: Legal Test Kitchen, Legal C Bar, Legal Harborside, Legal Crossing, Legal Oysteria, Legal on the Mystic, Legal Fish Bowl and Legal Sea Bar, all with their distinct culture.

 Legal Sea Foods became one of the first restaurants in the United States to employ lean production techniques to improve the customer experience.
 One of the main changes was to install a line back position, similar to a bar-back, to quickly restock whatever the chef or cook needed in a just-in-time flow.